-$$y{it} = \gamma_i + \mu_t + \beta_2 \hat{L}{it} + X{it} \alpha_X + e{it} \tag{5}$$ where $\gamma_i$ , $\mu_t$ , and $X{it}$ are defined as previously, and $\hat{L}{it}$ is the predicted growth rate of the mortgage loan amount in tract i and year t based on the first stage (equation (3) in this case).
+$$y{it} = \gamma_i + \mu_t + \beta_3 L{it} + X{it} \alpha_X + e{it} \tag{5}$$ where γ_i , μ_t , and X{it} are defined as previously, and \tilde{L}{it} is the predicted growth rate of the mortgage loan amount in tract i and year t based on the first stage (equation (3)).
 In all models, the standard errors are clustered at the census tract level.
-As some outcomes, particularly violent crimes, have zero incidents in any given year-tract, it was used the inverse hyperbolic sine function instead of the logarithm function for all outcomes.
-This transformation approximates to $\log(2y)$ , and it can be interpreted in the same way as a standard logarithmic dependent variable (Burbidge et al., 1988).
-The robustness checks use an alternative functional forms: $\log(y+1)$ .
+As some outcomes, particularly violent crimes, have zero incidents in any given year-tract, the inverse hyperbolic sine function was used instead of the logarithm function for all outcomes.
+This transformation approximates to $\log(2y)$, and it can be interpreted in the same way as a standard logarithmic dependent variable (Burbidge et al., 1988).
+The robustness checks use an alternative functional form: $\log(y + 1)$.

-The shift-share instrument model became common in urban, regional, and international trade economics since Bartik (1991) examined the impacts of state and local policies on job growth.
-Instrument variables based on bank lending data have been used previously to assess the effect of credit market shocks in the real economy (Abras and de Paula Rocha, 2020; Greenstone et al., 2020).
+The shift-share instrument model became common in urban, regional, and international trade economics since Bartik (1991) examined the impacts of state and local policies on job growth.14 Instrument variables based on bank lending data have been used previously to assess the effect of credit market shocks in the real economy (Abras and de Paula Rocha, 2020; Greenstone et al., 2020).
 In the specific case of crime literature, the shift-share instrument method has been used to examine the public safety effects of mortgages (Bunting, 2020), migrations waves (Dehos, 2021), labor market shocks (Dell et al., 2019; Ghosh, 2018; Gould et al., 2002), gun ownership (Billings, 2020), and stop, question, and frisk strategies (Weisburd et al., 2016).

-More broadly, the shift-share instrument has common features with the instrumental variable methods used in the crime literature.
+More broadly, the shift-share instrument has features similar to the instrumental variable methods used in the crime literature.
 For instance, the shifts are built using the national lending made by a bank excluding the loans in the city of interest, which is similar to the leave-one-out average sentence approach used in the judge instrumental variable studies aiming to assess the impact of incarceration on recidivism (Aizer and Doyle Jr, 2015; Loeffler and Nagin, 2022).
-Likewise, the use of historical population shares have been used as instrumental variables to predict future population concentrations but theoretically independent from current crime rates to examine the impact of immigration on neighborhood crime (MacDonald et al., 2013).
+Likewise, historical population shares have been used as instrumental variables to predict future population concentrations but theoretically independent from current crime rates to examine the impact of immigration on neighborhood crime (MacDonald et al., 2013).